caktus/Traffic-Stops/docs/data-import.rst

 Data Import
 ===========

-Stop data can be imported in the same manner for all states.
-Substitute the state abbreviation (e.g., "md") as appropriate in the Generic NC instructions below.

 Census data for all states is imported all at once, in the same manner for all environments, using the ``import_census`` management command.
 This must be performed as part of developer and server setup as well as when census support is